Godwin-Binoy/Characters-Counter/README.md

 - Press enter

-The program will display length of th text
+The program will display length of the text